YvonneChen22/final_project/regression-analysis.md

 | freedom_to_make_life_choices | 1.4757152 | 0.3425093 |  4.308541 | 0.0000298 |
 | perception_of_corruption     | 0.8266072 | 0.4843307 |  1.706700 | 0.0899751 |
 | generosity                   | 0.3807181 | 0.3293271 |  1.156049 | 0.2495240 |

+In 2017, the variable “freedom to make life choices” and “health life expectancy” exhibited the largest 2 coefficient (1.4757152) and (1.2888803) with significant p-values (0.0000298) and (0.0000965) respectively, while the variable “social support” exhibited the third largest coefficient and more significant p-values(\<0.000001) in comparison to variable “freedom to make life choices” and “health life expectancy”.
+This indicated that they all exhibited a very outstanding impacts on happiness score in 2017.
+Following them, “gdp per capita” also appeared to have relatively high estimates (0.7844334) with p-values (0.0001849), indicating that there were sufficient evidences to show a significant impact on happiness score.
+However, variable “perception of corruption” and “generosity” appeared to have p-values larger than 0.05, indicating that they didn’t exhibit significant impact to 2017’s happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in 2018